TheBurstIT/MLOps/README.md

 # Crypto LOB Micro Move Classifier

-This repository provides a toy example of a limit order book classifier.
+This repository shows a minimal setup for limit order book classification with DVC, Hydra and MLflow logging.
-It demonstrates dataset management, a simple PyTorch Lightning model and Hydra-based configuration.

 ## Usage